xtendoo-corporation/xtendoo/stock_picking_return_lot_qty/readme/DESCRIPTION.rst

-This module don't allow you to return more quantity of products than the delivered.
+This module allow you to return products whit lots.